simonewebdesign/simonewebdesign/source/_posts/2014-12-01-making-a-game-from-scratch-in-html5.md

 ### The main loop

 The main loop is at the core of our game.
-Maybe it's hard to believe, but virtually every single videogame in the world lives and dies <a href="//designoidgames.com/2013/01/game-programming-basics-time/" rel="external nofollow">within a loop</a>.
+Maybe it's hard to believe, but virtually every single videogame in the world lives and dies <a href="//designoidgames.com/2013/01/game-programming-basics-time/" rel="external">within a loop</a>.

 Implementing a game loop is a lot simpler than you think, but it's not the focus of this tutorial.
 The resource I highly recommend for getting started is [How to make a simple HTML5 Canvas game](http://www.lostdecadegames.com/how-to-make-a-simple-html5-canvas-game/), by Matt Hackett.
 All my work is actually based on his tutorial.
 Read it, and you'll get a basic understanding of the fundamentals of game development.